The Saint (1997 film): Soundtrack

+The film's soundtrack album, The Saint: Music from the Motion Picture Soundtrack included many songs from the electronica age.

+The songs "Out of My Mind" by Duran Duran and "6 Underground" by the Sneaker Pimps were played during the credits, and released as singles to promote the movie.
+Additional artists included Orbital, Moby, Fluke, Luscious Jackson, The Chemical Brothers, Underworld, Daft Punk, David Bowie, Dreadzone, Duncan Sheik, Everything but the Girl and the theme "Polaroid Millenium" [sic] by "Superior" (alias of British musicians Su Goodacre and Lee Knott) which also played during the final credits.

 The Saint won the 1998 BMI Film Music Award.

-The songs "Out of My Mind" by Duran Duran and "6 Underground" by the Sneaker Pimps were played during the credits, and released as singles to promote the movie.

-The film's soundtrack album, The Saint: Music from the Motion Picture Soundtrack included many songs from the electronica age.
-Aside from Duran Duran and the Sneaker Pimps, recording artists included Orbital, Moby, Fluke, Luscious Jackson, The Chemical Brothers, Underworld, Daft Punk, David Bowie, Dreadzone, Duncan Sheik, Everything but the Girl and the theme "Polaroid Millenium" by British musicians Su Goodacre and Lee Knott (alias "Superior") which also played during the final credits.

 Reception

 Box office

-The Saint was the #2 film for its opening weekend, earning $16,278,873 at 2,307 theaters in the United States.
+The Saint was the #2 film for its opening weekend, ranking below Liar Liar and earning $16,278,873 at 2,307 theaters in the United States.
 With a domestic gross of $61,363,304, it ranked 28th of 303 movies for 1997 Internationally the film earned $108 million, with a worldwide total of $169.4 million.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 30% based on 46 reviews.
+On Rotten Tomatoes, the film has an approval rating of 30% based on 46 reviews.
 The websites consensus states: "The Saint is watchable thanks to Val Kilmer and Elisabeth Shue, but the film's muddled screenplay stretches credulity".
-On Metacritic the film has a score of 50 out of 100 based on 22 reviews, indicating "Mixed or average reviews".
+On Metacritic, the film has a score of 50 out of 100 based on 22 reviews, indicating "Mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

 Edward Guthmann of the San Francisco Chronicle notes Kilmer is the "master of disguises", as "Templar's genius, like Kilmer's, involves slipping in and out of skins rapidly and offering only the slightest hint at the person who hides beneath the charade...
 Kilmer dons 12 disguises in all, polishes them with impeccable accents and pliable postures", with Shue's character offering "the same sympathetic dignity she brought to Leaving Las Vegas".
 Liam Lacey of The Toronto Globe and Mail said The Saint is "More entertaining than Mission: Impossible or the last Bond film GoldenEye.
 It brings back the humour and sangfroid that makes the genre work".
 Todd McCarthy of Variety called it a "suspenser that doesn't taste bad at first bite but becomes increasingly hard to swallow".

+It received two thumbs down on a 1997 episode of Siskel & Ebert.
+Gene Siskel criticized the romantic plot between Shue and Kilmer's characters, and described Shue's character as "lousy".
+He also disliked the disguises, saying "I think the disguises are a big mistake.
+I think it becomes the 'Nutty Saint' if you will.
+I think it really works cross-purposes to establishing any kind of tension in the picture."